alpaca-core/alpaca-core-sdk/README.md

-# Alpaca Core Local SDK
+# Alpaca Core SDK

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT) [![Standard](https://img.shields.io/badge/C%2B%2B-20-blue.svg)](https://en.cppreference.com/w/cpp/20) [![Build](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml/badge.svg)](https://github.com/alpaca-core/alpaca-core/actions/workflows/build.yml)

+> [!IMPORTANT]
+> This project is still in in an alpha stage of development.
+Significant changes are very likely, or rather, certain, and backwards compatibility is disregarded.

+The Alpaca Core SDK is a multi-platform SDK for building applications which include an abstract compute-heavy layer.
+It is the basis of [acord](https://github.com/alpaca-core/acord) and is designed to be the basis of the future Alpaca Core Ecosystem.

 > [!NOTE]
-> This project is still in in an alpha stage of development.
-Significant changes are very likely and backwards compatibility is disregarded.

-The Alpaca Core Local SDK, or *AC Local* for short, is a multi-platform SDK for local AI Inference.

-"Local" here means running on the device which executes the code.
-This could be a server, a desktop, or a mobile device.

-It provides a unified API for doing inference with multiple models.
-The API itself can be split into two layers:

-* Programming language specific (Language API): The API which one calls writing code in a specific programming language.
-It's just a means to call the:
-* Inference API: A JSON/CBOR/POJO-like API which is used to communicate with the underlying inference engines following their specific API schema.
+> So, what currently popular thing is a compute-heavy layer?
+Yes.
+Its main purpose is AI inference.
+It doesn't *have* to be used for AI inference, but that's what we build it for.
+Read more about the company and our mission [here](https://www.alpacacore.com/company/about).

+The main features of the SDK are:

+* Specifies the Alpaca Core Stateful Session Protocol.
+* An asynchronous socket-like C++ implementation of the protocol.
+* Not-just-C++ tooling and utilities for building and consuming ACSSP-based APIs.
+* Tooling and utilities for building and loading C++ plugins which implement such APIs.
+* Designed to completely abstract away the underlying compute from the application code.

 Read the [full introduction here](doc/intro.md).

-## Supported models
+## Supported Compute APIs

-The SDK on its own does not support any models.
-It contains the tools for building and loading plugins which provide inference for specific models.
+The SDK on its own does not implement any computation (and thus no AI models or inference engines).
+It only contains the utilities for building and loading plugins which implement it.

-Some libraries which have AC Local Plugins include:
+Some libraries which have AC Plugins include:

 * By Alpaca Core:
     * [ilib-llama.cpp](https://github.com/alpaca-core/ilib-llama.cpp): Multiple LLM-s by wrapping [ggerganov/llama.cpp](https://github.com/ggerganov/llama.cpp)